-For those who can relate, one of my favorite eras of gaming was in the late '90s, when the Nintendo 64 ruled my life.
+For those who can relate, one of my favorite eras of gaming was in the late ’90s, when the Nintendo 64 ruled my life.
 So many great titles that I have such fond memories of during my childhood years.
 People normally associate the Nintendo 64 with games like Super Mario 64, The Legend of Zelda: Ocarina of Time, or Banjo & Kazooie; however, my experience with the system was a little more off-kilter.
+My interest in Wonder Wickets stemmed from said off-kilter childhood.
 Of the collection of first-party and third-party titles I owned, there was always one game that I had a peculiar fondness for, despite my immense disinterest in what inspired it.

 That game was Mario Golf.